Kola Tubosun: Creative and travel writing

 Tubosun has contributed to Nigerian creative writing since 2005, through poetry, travel writing, essay, prose, travel writing and literary criticism.
 His work has appeared in the International Literary Quarterly, Sentinel Poetry, Brittle Paper, Ake Review, Popula, NTLitMag, and Enkare Review.

-He worked as the pioneering editor of a literary magazine of new writing from Nigerian and Africa called NTLitMag, from 2012 to 2015.
+He worked as the pioneering editor of a literary magazine of new writing from Nigeria and Africa called NTLitMag, from 2012 to 2015.
 In November 2015, he co-edited as well as Aké Review, the literary publication of the Aké Arts and Book Festival, with Kolade Arogundade.
 From 2015 to 2016, while he taught as a school teacher, he edited two issues of The Sail, an anthology of creative works of high school students.

 Tubosun has been on the advisory board of the Aké Arts and Book Festival since July 2019.

 In September 2018, he accompanied Brandon Stanton from Humans of New York as a guide while the latter was in Nigeria, an experience he later wrote about.

-In 2016, he wrote the entry on Nnedi Okorafor's science fiction novel Lagoon for "Imaginary Wonderlands" (October, 2016), a collection of essays about invented worlds in literature from around the globe, from Dante to Rushdie.
+In 2016, he wrote the entry on Nnedi Okorafor's science fiction novel Lagoon for Literary Wonderlands (October 2016), a collection of essays about invented worlds in literature from around the globe, from Dante to Rushdie.
 The book was edited by Laura Miller.

 After writing an illuminating travel profile on Nobel laureate Wole Soyinka in 2018, Tubosun was awarded the 2019 Morland Writing Scholarship to write a biography of the writer, Africa's first Nobel Laureate in Literature.
+In August 2023, he secured funding to create a documentary film about Wole Soyinka titled Ebrohimie Road.
+The film premiered in Lagos in July 2024 as part of activities to mark Wole Soyinka's 90th birthday.

 Journalism

-While a student at the University of Ibadan, he was an active campus journalist.
+While a student at the University of Ibadan, Tubosun was an active campus journalist.
 In 2002, he became the president of the Union of Campus Journalists.
 During his tenure, he reformed the organisation, brought the press board online, instituted formal training for campus journalists, and connected the campus organisations with many media houses in the country, who in turn opened internship roles for student journalists during their holidays.
 One of the recipients of the first internships was Fisayo Soyombo, then a student of agriculture, who later became a decorated journalist in Nigeria.

 In 2010, he contributed to 234Next as a travel writer.

 In 2015, he was nominated for the CNN African Journalists Awards for a travel piece he first published on KTravula.com, becoming the first blogger nominated for the Prize.

 In 2016, after the illegal demolition of Ilojo Bar, a national monument located on Lagos Island, Tubosun wrote a three-part series in The Guardian investigating the cause and consequences of the demolition on the history of Lagos and Nigeria.